edmondslho/Pose-basedCerebralPalsyPrediction/README.md

 You may also visit our project page for more related research: http://www.edho.net/projects/babies/

 # Authors and Contributors
-The program is developed by Kevin McCay (K.Mccay@mmu.ac.uk) and Edmond S. L. Ho (e.ho@northumbria.ac.uk).
+The program is developed by Kevin McCay (K.Mccay@mmu.ac.uk) and Edmond S. L. Ho (Shu-Lim.Ho@glasgow.ac.uk).
 Currently, it is being maintained by Edmond S. L. Ho.